ryanolson/luda/README.md

 The first time this command is invoked `luda/nvidia-cuda-8.0-devel:dev` will be created.
 Subsequent invocation will either update the image if either the base image (`nvidia/cuda:8.0-devel`) or the template directory (`~/.config/luda/templates/dev`) has detected changes.

-## Features

-* Opinionated wrapper for `docker`/`nvidia-docker` designed to provide Singularity-like functionality to Docker images.

-* Best used for container images that run DL/HPC-like jobs, not suited for long-running daemons or services that require root.

-* Volume mounts a /bootstrap volume and overrides the container image `ENTRYPOINT` to map the host USER, UID and GID [future work] into the container.
-Current the docker commandline is echo'ed to the terminal on container startup.

-* Automounts the current working directory on the host to `/work` inside the container.  `/work` becomes the current working directory inside the running container. `--work` can be used to specify an alternative default working directory for use inside the container; it will be mounted to `/work`.

-* Automounts `$HOME` on the host to `/home/$USER` inside the container.
-  `--home` option.k

 ## Acknowledgements